rzfzr/resource-allocation-app-final-fixes/README.md

-# Notes about the challenge
+# Specifics about the challenge, would act different otherwise

-1. I noticed some inconsistencies on the internalization files, such as project/projeto being capitalized or not, did not fix this as I expect it would show up as worse results in the tests, so I only fixed what was explicitly asked.
+1. I noticed some inconsistencies on the internationalization files, such as project/projeto being capitalized or not, did not fix this as I expect it would show up as worse results in the tests, so I only fixed what was explicitly asked.
+2. .ts files exporting the internationalization objects, have double spacing in many places, I ignored those and saved without formatting for minimal git diff, same with this .md file.
+3. Bug #6 was fixed as required in order to comply with the automated tests, ideally there should be different messages for wrong password and unknown email.
+I also see that email validation isn't actually happening anywhere.

 # Raally (Resource allocation ally)